-Energy efficiency presents a huge potential to mitigate climate change while contributing to sustainable development and resource efficiency.
+Energy efficiency presents an enormous potential to mitigate climate change while contributing to sustainable development and resource efficiency.
 According to the International Energy Agency, energy efficiency accounts for 49% of the measures needed to stay in line with a 2°C degrees scenario globally (and 56 % in G20 countries).
 It also generates multiple benefits including local jobs, increased productivity and competitiveness of companies, improvements in air quality and health, energy access and energy security.
 A significant scaling up of investment in energy efficiency is urgently needed to meet global objectives.

 UNEP FI’s main areas of work on energy efficiency finance include: